Skip to content

 hash()

-The built-in hash() function returns an integer hash value for a given object, acting as a digital fingerprint for the object.
+The built-in hash() function returns an integer hash value for a given object, which is used internally for fast lookups.

-This hash value is used to quickly compare dictionary keys during dictionary lookups, ensuring that objects that compare equal have the same hash value.
+This hash value is used to quickly locate dictionary keys during lookups.
+Objects that compare equal must have the same hash value.
 Here’s how you can use the function:

 Python